ShawnDEvans/smbmap/README.md

   -d DOMAIN             Domain name (default WORKGROUP) -P PORT               SMB port (default 445)
-  -v                    Return the OS version of the remote host
+  -v                    Return the OS version of the remote host --admin               Just report if the user is an admin

 Command Execution:
   Options for executing commands on the specified host